cparedes/redbluemagenta.com/_posts/2010-10-12-mysql-replication--master-slave-replication-with-multiple-ro-masters.markdown

 date: 2010-10-12 20:41:00
 ---

+(NOTE: I know, the blog post says that I'm working with multiple R/O masters.
+The guide doesn't tell you how to do such a thing.
+However, the principles are quite the same, and you can easily extend this guide to make one of your other R/O slaves to be an R/O master.)

 So, after battling MySQL for a couple of days, I've come out with a bit more experience with replication and a few pitfalls that I've encountered that you may encounter as well.